 [Webinar] Reputation Matters: Managing Your Practice's Online Reputation

-In this webinar with Riverside County Medical Association, Lauren Parr from RepuGen, an online reputation management service, goes into detail about what exactly online reputation is, its importance for healthcare professionals, and how to improve it.
+In this webinar with Riverside County Medical Association, Lauren Parr from RepuGen, a healthcare reputation management service, goes into detail about what exactly online reputation is, its importance for healthcare professionals, and how to improve it.

 Transcript from the Webinar